bootstraptheme-for-typo3/fluidbootstraptheme/README.md

 [![Build Status](https://travis-ci.org/bootstraptheme-for-typo3/fluidbootstraptheme.png?branch=master)](https://travis-ci.org/bootstraptheme-for-typo3/fluidbootstraptheme)

+## Please notice before you update to Version 2.0

+This Version contains breaking changes!!

 ## What is it

 A collection of Twitter Bootstrap oriented Fluid Content Elements and Page Templates written for `EXT:fluidcontent` and `EXT:fluidpages` using ViewHelpers from `EXT:vhs`.